fbpx

 Signs & Symptoms

 The symptoms of a brain tumor are different in each person and vary depending on the tumor’s size, type, and location.
 While it is not possible to know exactly what symptoms to expect, understanding what might occur – and why – may help you better prepare for these possibilities.
-Learning about the normal workings of the brain will help you understand the symptoms of brain tumors, how they are diagnosed, and how they are treated.

 Common Brain Tumor Symptoms

 Brain tumor symptoms are usually related to where a tumor is located.
 These are called focal symptoms.
 There are different ways in which brain tumors can cause these symptoms.
-Typically, as a brain tumor grows, it presses on the normal tissue around it.
+Typically, as a brain tumor grows, it infiltrates and presses on the normal tissue around it.
 The pressure disrupts normal brain functioning, causing symptoms.
-This pressure is often called mass effect or intracranial pressure (ICP).
+This pressure is often called mass effect or increased intracranial pressure (ICP).
 Other causes of symptoms include swelling (edema) around the tumor, and a build-up of cerebrospinal fluid (hydrocephalus) caused by the tumor.

 Prompt treatment may be required to avoid serious consequences.
 Some examples of treatment include: